NativeScript/docs-v7/docs/ui/theme.md

 ### Progress and Activity

-The theme styles for NativeScript's progress and activity indicators are applied via their element selector (e.g. `Progress` or `ActivityIndicator`).
+The theme styles for NativeScript's progress and activity indicators are applied via their element selector (e.g., `Progress` or `ActivityIndicator`).

 ``` XML
 <Progress class="m-20" value="50"></Progress>